Jbleezy/BO1-Reimagined/README.md

 * Unupgraded and upgraded ammo both cost the price of unupgraded ammo when hacked
 * Wallbuy hintstrings now update when hacked to reflect their current prices
 * Doors are free to hack
-* Time to hack doors decreased from 32.7 seconds to 15 seconds
-* Time to hack players decreased from 10 seconds to 1.5 seconds
 * Hacking the box twice no longer gives you 950 points
 * Hacking a teddy bear location will now only lock that box for the remainder of the current round
 * Fire sale box can spawn at locations where the box has been hacked